Celebrating 140 Years

 Dr. Carr authored numerous papers in JACS during her career, which was largely focused on ultraviolet spectra of organic molecules.

-The top-cited article in JACS' history is published
+One of the top-cited articles in JACS' history is published

-Published in 1938, JACS‘ most-cited article to date was authored by Stephen Brunauer, P. H. Emmett, and Edward Teller.
+Published in 1938, one of JACS‘ most-cited articles to date was authored by Stephen Brunauer, P. H. Emmett, and Edward Teller.

 Mary Engle Pennington wins the 1940 Garvan-Olin Medal